Xqhare/neith/README.md

 let _ = con.save();
 ```

-This opens and immediatly saves the state of Neith.
+This opens and immediately saves the state of Neith.